architecture-it/dotnet-client/README.md

 Infinispan uses JIRA for issue management, hosted on issues.jboss.org (https://issues.jboss.org/browse/HRCPP).
 You can log in using your jboss.org username and password.

+## Build mode 3

+Create a docker image using `Dockerfile.3.1-RHEL` file `docker build -t hotrodbuildclient:3.1-RHEL -f Dockerfile.31-RHEL .`.
+The image will have all the necessary dependencies to build the lib.

+Run the image mounting a volume with the source code `docker run -it -v ./dotnet-client-infinispan:/src hotrodbuildclient:3.1-RHEL /bin/bash` then in the container console execute `./build.sh Build`.

+After the build you need to set the env variable `ARCH=linux-x64` and then run `./build.sh QuickPack` to generate the nuget package `Infinispan.HotRod.linux-x64.8.2.0-Alpha2.nupkg`.
+You could find the nuget package at `src/Infinispan.HotRod/bin/RelWithDebInfo`